tamimisalah/Car-Insurance-Claim-Prediction/README.md

 # 🚗 Car Insurance Claim Prediction

-This repository contains a complete end-to-end machine learning pipeline for predicting car insurance claims using a real-world dataset.
+This repository contains a complete end-to-end machine learning  for predicting car insurance claims using a real-world dataset.
 The project includes data cleaning, feature engineering, model evaluation, and interpretability techniques.

 ---